JNPauli/Banter/content/general_information/Data_and_Projectmanagment.md

 The whole project is documented on Github.
 Please click [here](https://github.com/JNPauli/Mental-image-decoding) to get to the Github repository. **Note**: Most of the commits happened on the update branch, so that the main branch is not trashed with random stuff and ideas.
 The README file of the Github repository explains the respective structure and what contents are documented in which folder.
 Also, the project is documented on [OSF](https://osf.io/t2psq/).

 ## Literature
 The literature resources used in this jupyter book and the project in general are all documented with the opensource literature software [zotero](zotero.org).
-To see which literature contributed to creating this project,<details>
+To see which literature contributed to creating this project you can either follow the link to the OSF project, or<details>
-<summary> please follow here:</summary>
+<summary> click here:</summary>
 <br>
 @misc{noauthor_mind-vis_nodate,
 	title = {{MinD}-{Vis}},